 The values of the parameters for the blocks and the faults and the movements specified for the underlying medium and the boundary blocks have been varied in a set of parametric experiments.
-We report here about the six experiments that we consider more significant.
-The following set of values has been assumed as a benchmark and we call it, from now on, the "standard set".
+We report here about the six experiments that we consider most significant.

+The following set of values has been assumed as a benchmark and we call it, from now on, the "standard set."
+The medium underlying all the blocks and the boundary blocks BB1-BB3 and BB6-BB9 does not move.
+The boundary blocks BB4 and BB5 move progressively with the velocity $V_x = -25$ cm, $V_y = 65$ cm per unit of dimensionless time, respectively.
+This direction of velocity has been chosen according to NUVEL-1A model (GRIPP and GORDON, 1990; DEMETS et al., 1990, 1994).
 For all blocks and faults the coefficients in (1) are: K = 1 bar/cm and W = 0.05 cm/bar.
-For all faults the thresholds for $\kappa$ are: B = 0.1, $H_f = 0.085$ , and $H_s = 0.07$ , and for $W_s = 5$ cm/bar, like those used in previous studies (i.e. Panza et al., 1997; Soloviev et al., 2000; Vorobieva et al., 2000).
-These parameters reflect the rheology of fault zones, but a specific analysis to estimate how they correspond to specific publications on this subject (see, e.g., Karner et al., 2004) goes beyond the scope of the present study.
-The medium underlying all the blocks, and the boundary blocks BB1 - BB3 and BB6 - BB9 do not move.
-The boundary blocks BB4 and BB5 move progressively with the velocity $V_x = -25$ cm, $V_y = 65$ cm per unit of dimensionless time, respectively.
-This direction of velocity has been chosen accordingly to NUVEL-1A model (Gripp and Gordon, 1990; DeMets et al., 1990; DeMets et al., 1994).
-In all experiments the value of P in (4) equals 2 Kbars, and the values of the parameters for the discretization, in time and space, are $\Delta t = 0.0001$ and $\varepsilon = 5$ km, respectively.
+For all faults the thresholds for $\kappa$ are: B = 0.1, $H_f = 0.085$ , and $H_s = 0.07$ , and for $W_s = 5$ cm/bar, like those used in previous studies (i.e., PANZA et al., 1997; SOLOVIEV et al., 2000; VOROBIEVA et al., 2000).
+These parameters reflect the rheology of fault zones in the dimensionless time domain considered for the modeling; a detailed analysis of these parameters and their relation with published estimations (see, e.g., KARNER et al., 2003) goes beyond the scope of the present study.
+In all experiments the value of P in (4) equals 2 Kbars, and the values of the parameters for the discretization, in time and space, are $\Delta t = 0.0001$ units and $\varepsilon = 5$ km, respectively.

-The movements of the underlying medium and of the boundary blocks have been specified in the experiments taking into account the following main features of the geodynamics of the region:
+In the first experiments we change step by step the movements of the underlying medium and of the boundary blocks taking into account the following main features of the geodynamics of the region:

-- convergence of African and European plates; - counterclockwise rotation of the Adria plate, with the pole of rotation in the Western Alps; - opening of the Tyrrhenian basin.
+- convergence of African and European plates; - counterclockwise rotation of the Adria plate, with the pole of rotation in the western Alps; - opening of the Tyrrhenian basin.